Green Impact in the Department of Economics

 - Keep double-sided printing and copying as your default setting.

 - Follow the University’s co-mingled recycling scheme guidelines when disposing of waste.

 - Encourage people to use the stairs instead of the lift if they can.

 - Make sure to have a look at the departmental Green Impact noticeboard (located in the fourth floor staff common room area in 9 Mappin Street) for recycling guidelines, green travel tips and more information regarding the scheme.

-The Green Impact scheme in the Department of Economics is run by Bev Rawson, Polina Ganeva and Charlotte Hobson.
+The Green Impact scheme in the Department of Economics is run by Bev Rawson, Polina Ganeva and Emily White.
 Please email email@example.com if you have any questions, comments or suggestions.